Frequently Asked Questions (FAQs)

-12. Do I have to wait until I have obtained my third RITA C/ARCP 5 before I am able to sit the Part 2 FRCOphth?
+11. Do I have to wait until I have obtained my third RITA C/ARCP 5 before I am able to sit the Part 2 FRCOphth Written Component?

 No. However, candidates are reminded that the Part 2 FRCOphth is an exit level assessment and candidates are unlikely to successfully complete this examination without a significant period of training in ophthalmology.

-In order to sit the Part 2 FRCOphth you must have passed Part 1 FRCOphth and the Refraction Certificate (or Parts 1 & 2 MRCOphth prior to November 2008 or the Parts 1 & 2 MRCSEd exams prior to August 2008).
-If you fulfil these criteria then you are allowed to sit the Part 2 FRCOphth from a specialty doctor post.
+In order to sit the Part 2 FRCOphth Written Examination you must have passed Part 1 FRCOphth and the Refraction Certificate (or Parts 1 & 2 MRCOphth prior to November 2008 or the Parts 1 & 2 MRCSEd exams prior to August 2008).
+If you fulfil these criteria then you are allowed to sit the Part 2 FRCOphth Written Examination from a specialty doctor post.
+Candidates must pass the Part 2 FRCOphth Written Examination after August 2014 in order to be eligible to sit the Part 2 FRCOphth Oral Examination.
+Success in Part 2 FRCOphth Oral examination confers the award of Fellowship (FRCOphth).
 This will provide valuable evidence of competency which will count towards your Article 14 application.

 The Part 1 FRCOphth contains theoretical optics questions; there is no assessment of clinical skills.
 You will have to pass the Refraction Certificate, in addition to Part 1 FRCOphth, in order to progress to Part 2 FRCOphth.

-16. When did the Royal College of Ophthalmologists cease running the old style MRCOphth examinations and start the new style FRCOphth examinations
+15. When did the Royal College of Ophthalmologists cease running the old style MRCOphth examinations and start the new style FRCOphth examinations?

 The last Part 1 MRCOphth was sat in October 2006, the last Part 2 MRCOphth was held in November 2008 and the last Part 3 MRCOphth was held in September 2008.